Efficient Policy Evaluation with Offline Data Informed Behavior Policy Design: Learning Closed-Form Behavior Policies

-consists of $m$ previously logged data tuples.
+\end{theorem} Its proof is in Appendix~\ref{append:hat-q-recursive}. \emph{This observation makes it possible to apply any off-the-shelf offline policy evaluation methods to learn $\hat q$,} after which the behavior policy $\hat \mu$ can be computed easily with~\eqref{def hat mu}.
+For generality, we consider the behavior policy agnostic offline learning setting \citep{nachum2019dualdice}, where the offline data in the form of $\qty{(t_i,s_i,a_i,r_i,s_i')}_{i=1}^m$ consists of $m$ previously logged data tuples.
 In the $i$-th data tuple, $t_i$ is the time step, $s_i$ is the state at time step $t_i$, $a_i$ is the action executed on state $s_i$, $r_i$ is the sampled reward, and $s_i'$ is the successor state.
-Those tuples can be generated by one or more, possibly unknown behavior policies.
-And those tuples do not need to form a complete trajectory.
+Those tuples can be generated by one or more, known or unknown behavior policies.
+Those tuples do not need to form a complete trajectory.

-Our proposed algorithm for learning $\hat \mu$ is detailed in Algorithm \hyperlink{Algorithm1}{1}.
-In particular, we first learn $r$ with supervised learning and $q_{\pi, t}$ with fitted $Q$-learning from the offline data.
-Then we compute $\hat r$ analytically and apply fitted $Q$-learning again to learn $\hat q_{\pi, t}$, which is then used to compute $\hat \mu$ analytically.
-We split the offline data into training sets and test sets to tune all the hyperparameters in Algorithm \hyperlink{Algorithm1}{1}, based on the supervised learning loss or the fitted $Q$-learning loss on the test set.